 Bankruptcy allows you to discharge certain debts, which can protect your assets from creditors and allow you to receive a fresh financial start.
-There are several bankruptcy chapters you can file under, which is why you may want to discuss your legal options with our bankruptcy lawyer serving Spindale, NC.
-We offer free initial complications to help prospective clients understand the road ahead and how we can help.
+There are several bankruptcy chapters you can file under.

 Who Can Seek Bankruptcy Protection?

-Businesses and individuals who are unable to pay the debts they owe for the foreseeable future can seek to file bankruptcy.
-This federal process allows them a new start and an opportunity to come up with a financial strategy to get them on their feet again.
-Bankruptcy can reduce, restructure, or eliminate outstanding debts, so for many people, filing for protection is worth pursuing.
+Businesses and individuals who are unable to pay their debts for the foreseeable future can seek bankruptcy protection.
+This federal process gives them a fresh start and an opportunity to develop a financial strategy to get them back on their feet.

 All bankruptcy cases are handled in a federal court.
 However, North Carolina’s exemptions, as outlined in G.S. § 1C-1601, primarily determine what property you get to keep once you have protection under bankruptcy laws.